How to Set Goals

 Psychologists have been excited about goals since the beginning of the profession.
 Research shows that actually setting a specific goal makes us more likely to achieve the things we want, and is important especially when we want to make a change.
-The best news is that setting and striving for a goal, even if you don't make it, will make you happier (read more on Increasing Happiness).
+The best news is that setting and striving for a goal, even if you don't make it, will make you happier.

 Research shows that most people usually set goals for self-improvement (changing bad habits, being healthier, etc), improving relationships, and to achieve something in the bigger picture of life.
 For the rest of this article, I encourage you to move through the following questions to dial in a goal for yourself.

-Once you have a few things in mind, pick one that you are either the most motivated for, you are the closest to reaching, or that really needs to happen.
-Use the questions below to fine tune whatever came to mind.
+Once you have a few things in mind, pick one that you are either the most motivated for, that you are the closest to reaching, or that really needs to happen.
+Use the questions below to fine-tune whatever came to mind.
 It may help to take out a pen and paper for the rest of this post.